Become A Volunteer - How It Works

 6. Training / Orientation – prior to being matched you will attend a short mentor training held over part of a day, or one or two evenings.

-7. Matching – we will review the kids in your area who need a Big Brother or Big Sister and find the best fit for you.
+7. Matching – we will review the young people in your area who need a Big Brother or Big Sister and find the best fit for you.
 Depending on your gender and the kind of child you’d like to work with, matching may go very quickly or take some time.
 Making the right match is important to our commitment to form lasting relationships.

 Spending Time with Your Little Brother or Little Sister.

 Once matched, Big Brothers and Big Sisters develop friendships with their Little Brothers and Little Sisters.
-Whether playing a computer game or simply hanging out you will bring magic into the life of a child.
+Whether playing a board game or simply hanging out you will bring magic into the life of a child.
 It’s that simple.

 School-based matches meet in schools for just one hour each week during the day.
 They do projects together, read in the library, eat lunch, kick a ball around, and more.